Market Analysts see Banco Bradesco S.A. [BBD] gaining to $5. Time to buy?

 Sponsored

-The stocks have a year to date performance of 3.22 percent and weekly performance of 4.25 percent.
-The stock has been moved at -7.68 percent over the last six months.
-The stock has performed -6.35 percent around the most recent 30 days and changed -18.64 percent over the most recent 3-months.
+Banco Bradesco S.A. represents 9.69 billion in outstanding shares, while the company has a total market value of $31.49 billion with the latest information.
+BBD stock price has been found in the range of $3.31 to $3.39.

-If compared to the average trading volume of 36.63M shares, BBD reached to a volume of 29460439 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 35.76M shares, BBD reached a trading volume of 23126254 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for BBD shares is $4.78 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on BBD stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.